Cannabidiol: The Cannabinoid That Could!

 In fact, in 1937, Popular Mechanics exclaimed “Hemp, the Billion Dollar Crop”.
 You must understand that during those times a billion dollars was unheard of, and no other crop was able to pull in those numbers.

-With an estimated 50,000 products able to be produced by hemp, not to mention the medical benefits of the plant, the future of America and the world seemed to be “green”.
+With an estimated 50,000 products able to be produced by hemp, not to mention the physiological benefits of the plant, the future of America and the world seemed to be “green”.